Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

 Tracing back the transformations $S \to T \to Y$, we find that

-According to \eqref{diffid}, we need the asymptotics for $Y(z)$ in two different regions of the complex plane, near $z=\infty$ in the first line of \eqref{diffid} and at $z=z_{k}$ in the second line.
-In the following Proposition, let $\mathcal{A}$ denote the bounded subset of $\mathbb{C}$ enclosed by the lenses $\Sigma_{\pm}$ and the discs $\partial B_{\pm 1}(\delta)$. \begin{proposition} Consider the Riemann-Hilbert problems $S(z)$ and $P_{\infty}(z)$ from Sections \ref{se:smatrix} and \ref{se:outer} respectively.
-Then the following asymptotics hold as $N \to \infty$
+According to (\ref{diffid}), we need the asymptotics for $Y(z)$ in two different regions of the complex plane, near $z=\infty$ in the first line of (\ref{diffid}) and at $z=z_{k}$ in the second line.
+In the following proposition, let $\mathcal{A}$ denote the bounded subset of $\mathbb{C}$ enclosed by the lenses $\Sigma_{\pm}$ and the discs $\partial B_{\pm1}(\delta)$.